yegor256/blog/_posts/2014/apr/2014-04-12-puzzle-driven-development-by-roles.md

 Basically, there are a few key
 [roles]({% pst 2016/jul/2016-07-10-software-project-roles %}) in any software team:

- * Project Manager&mdash;assigns tasks and pays on completion
+ * Project Manager---assigns tasks and pays on completion
- * System Analyst&mdash;documents the product owner's ideas
+ * System Analyst---documents the product owner's ideas
- * Architect&mdash;defines how system components interact
+ * Architect---defines how system components interact
- * Designer&mdash;implements most complex components
+ * Designer---implements most complex components
- * Programmer&mdash;implements all components
+ * Programmer---implements all components
- * Tester&mdash;finds and reports bugs
+ * Tester---finds and reports bugs

 Everybody, except the
 [project manager]({% pst 2016/may/2016-05-24-who-is-project-manager %}),